Environment

 AGL Torrens mercury emissions increased 37%.
 The increase in emissions aligns with the overall increase in pipeline natural gas combustion at Torrens Island Power Station and at Barker Inlet Power Station (up 40%).

-FY25 data includes emissions associated with the combustion of black coal and diesel at the Bayswater Power Station, black and brown coal as well as natural gas at AGL Loy Yang, and natural gas and fuel oil at AGL Torrens.
-It also includes estimates of fugitive emissions at these sites.
-The remaining data will be made available in November 2025. |
+FY25 data was updated in November 2025.
+A subset of data (comprising emissions associated with the combustion of black coal at Bayswater Power Station, black and brown coal as well as natural gas at AGL Loy Yang Power Station, and gas and fuel oil at AGL Torrens) was reported with the initial release of the FY25 Data Centre on August 13. |

-For the purposes of this data set, AGL Torrens comprises the Torrens Island Power Station and the Barker Inlet Power Station which commenced operation in December 2019. |
+For the purposes of this data set, AGL Torrens comprises the Torrens Island Power Station and the Barker Inlet Power Station. |

 Air emissions data for AGL sites is publicly reported NPI data (see www.npi.gov.au). |